Most private landlords and agents ask for a deposit at the start of a tenancy.

 What is a tenancy deposit?

-You usually pay a tenancy deposit before you move into a property in case you cause financial loss to the landlord while you live there.
+You usually pay a tenancy deposit before you move into a property.

-It's sometimes called a security deposit and can be used to cover things like rent arrears or damage to the property.
+This is sometimes called a security deposit and can be used by the landlord to cover costs such as:

 The deposit is your money.
 It should be returned to you in full at the end of the tenancy unless your landlord has a reason to make deductions.

-A tenancy deposit is different to a holding deposit which you pay to reserve a property.
+A tenancy deposit is different from a holding deposit which you pay to reserve a property.

 How much you can be asked to pay